Patients

 Living with kidney cancerOther resources on kidney cancer

-The different types of ablation therapy are:
+Common types of ablation include:

 Enlarge image